 Users of your privileged shareable image must specify the same code number to identify a privileged routine as you used to identify it in the dispatch routine.
 Users specify the code number in their CHMK or CHME instruction.
-See Section 15.3.3 for information about transfer vectors.
+See Section 15.3.3, "Declaring Privileged Routines as Universal Symbols Using Transfer Vectors on VAX Systems" for information about transfer vectors.